ProvableHQ/community/snarkOS/MEETINGNOTES.md

 ### Lukasz:

+* Detected, investigated and reported some oddities related to the commitment tree merkle tree root calculation.
+* Done multiple PR reviews.
+* Further improvements to the storage validator tool.
+* Improved and added some test cases.
+* Slightly blocked on https://github.com/AleoHQ/snarkOS/pull/937 being merged.

 ### Max:

 * SnarkVM IR still waiting for review (presumably deprioritized by testnet2 work) -- need to bug howard more